ruby-grape/grape-swagger/README.md

 <a name="multiple-types" />
-#### Multi types
+#### Multiple types

-By default when you set multi types, the first type is selected as swagger type
+By default when you set multiple types, the first type is selected as swagger type

 ```ruby
 params do